 If you’re still not excited about electric supercars, then maybe this latest development from the world of juiced-up speed machines can finally change your mind.
-Pininfarina, the fabled Italian design house responsible for the lines and curves on some of the most iconic cars to ever grace our roads, has just announced further details about its future hypercar project, and it looks like the firm isn’t planning to do things half-heartedly.
-Its aim is to create the most powerful Italian-built sports car in history, and to achieve this ambitious target, the company is roping in some world-class talent and technology.
+Automobili Pininfarina, a newly established European automaker that shares its name with the fabled Italian design house responsible for the lines and curves on some of the most iconic cars to ever grace our roads, has just announced further details about its future hypercar project, and it looks like the firm isn’t planning to do things half-heartedly.
+Its aim is to create the most powerful sports car in history, and to achieve this ambitious target, the company is roping in some world-class talent and technology.

 For starters, Pininfarina has signed a partnership deal with Croatian carmaker and technology provider Rimac, a step that suddenly makes the targeted performance figures for the company’s first hypercar (so far called the PF0) quite realistic.
 The objective is to build a car with a total power output of around 1,900hp and maximum torque of 2,300Nm—one that can go from zero to 100km/h in two seconds, and from a standstill to 300km/h in a mere 12 seconds, with a top speed of 400km/h and a range of 500km per charge.
 If the engine’s numbers look familiar, that’s because those are pretty much the same figures announced earlier this year for Rimac’s own electric hypercar, the C Two.